-If the bladder scan is unacceptable and you are not emptying your bladder properly you will need to have another catheter inserted by the Hospital at Home nurse.
-Your consultant will be informed and a further trial without catheter or an outpatient appointment will be arranged.
-Supplies such as leg bags will be ordered for you and a referral to the district nurses will be made.
-This information will also be given to your GP.
+If the bladder scan is unacceptable and you are not emptying your bladder properly you will need to have another catheter inserted by the hospital at home nurse.

+The nurse will discuss this with the consultant and you will either have a further trial without catheter, an outpatient appointment or be put on the waiting list for surgery.
+Your GP will be informed following your discharge.

-Further information and support
+For information and support

 If you have any questions or concerns, please contact the Urology Hospital at Home team on 01902 694048.
 If there is nobody available please leave a message on the answer machine and your call will be returned as soon as possible, this may be the following day.
-If your call is urgent or overnight please contact SEU Ward on 01902 694004.
+If your call is urgent or overnight please contact SEU on 01902 694003.